 - Open the Exchange admin center and go to Mail flow > Rules.

-- Click the New button and select Apply Office 365 Message Encryption and rights protection to messages.
+- Click the Add a rule button and select Apply Office 365 Message Encryption and rights protection to messages.

 - Name the new rule e.g. External email encryption.

-- In the Apply this rule if drop-down menu choose The recipient > Is internal/external and select Outside the organization.
-Confirm by clicking OK.
+- In the Apply this rule if section, choose The recipient > Is internal/external and select Outside the organization.
+Confirm by clicking Save.

-- Click add condition and select The sender > is a member of this group from the drop-down menu.
-In the window that opens select the group whose members will have their emails encrypted (in this example Legal Team), click add and confirm by clicking OK.
+- Click the + icon to add another condition and select The sender > is a member of this group from the drop-down menu.
+In the pane that opens, select the group whose members will have their emails encrypted (in this example Legal Team) and confirm by clicking Save.

-- In the Do the following menu make sure that Apply Office 365 Message Encryption and rights protection to messages is selected.
-Then click the Select one link on the right and select the sensitivity label you have created in the previous steps (or the default label or another existing label of your choice).
+- In the Do the following section, make sure that Modify the message security > Apply Office 365 Message Encryption and rights protection is selected.
+Then click the Select one link below and select the sensitivity label you have created in the previous steps (or the default label or another existing label of your choice).
 In this case, I chose External email encryption.